cb400f/opensuse-guide.org/help.md

 ## A.8 Hardware

 GNU/Linux supports most hardware, but not all.
 Components that are very new on the market, or components with little marketshare, are most prone to causing problems.
 Here are some databases tracking support for various hardware types.
-It's recommended to research whether hardware is supported by GNU/Linux <i>before</i> making a purchase.
+It's recommended to research whether hardware is supported by GNU/Linux _before_ making a purchase.

 {% include tip.html tip="Don't expect these databases to be 100% complete or up-to-date - and remember to contribute with your own findings." %}